Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ## Prerequisites

-For first time to setup of a new sdk package, please verify you have met the prerequisites, including runtime environment, typespec project, sdk project folder.
-You can refer to [SDK Generation Prerequisites](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/DataPlaneCodeGeneration/AzureSDKGeneration_Prerequistites.md) to setup.
+For first time to set up of a new SDK package, please verify you have met the prerequisites, including runtime environment, TypeSpec project, and SDK project folder.
+You can refer to [SDK Generation Prerequisites](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/DataPlaneCodeGeneration/AzureSDKGeneration_Prerequistites.md) to set up.

 ## Generate SDK